usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 must comply with ADAAG.
 Here, the path of travel requirements are not triggered for two separate reasons.
 First, as in the above case, the alteration is to &quot;signs&quot; and thus will never trigger the path of travel requirement.
-In addition, in this case, the alteration is to the restroom.Restrooms are not primary function areas except in limited circumstances, such as highway rest stops.
+In addition, in this case, the alteration is to the restroom.
+Restrooms are not primary function areas except in limited circumstances, such as highway rest stops.

 #### What if a tenant remodels his store in a manner that would trigger the path of travel obligation, but the tenant has no authority to create an accessible path of travel because the common areas are under the control of the landlord?
 Does this mean the landlord must now make an accessible path of travel to the remodeled store?